-1It ensures that details about the event are clearly laid out to the invited guests, as compared to when it is just being verbally explained.Advertisement
+- 1It ensures that details about the event are clearly laid out to the invited guests, as compared to when it is just being verbally explained.Advertisement

-> - 3It helps to avoid last minute confusion and other logistical complications, such as getting lost, not dressing accordingly, getting stuck in traffic unexpectedly, and all other similar hassles that might arise along the way.
+- 3It helps to avoid last minute confusion and other logistical complications, such as getting lost, not dressing accordingly, getting stuck in traffic unexpectedly, and all other similar hassles that might arise along the way.

-> - 4It serves as a reminder for the guests of the event, and helps in proper scheduling and preparation.
+- 4It serves as a reminder for the guests of the event, and helps in proper scheduling and preparation.

->

-> Typical Contents of an RSVP Card
+Typical Contents of an RSVP Card

->

-> - 1Schedule and Timing.This includes the date and exact time of the event.
-In most cases, it will even indicate how long the event is expected to last.Advertisement
+- 1This includes the date and exact time of the event.
+In most cases, it will even indicate how long the event is expected to last.Schedule and Timing.Advertisement

-> - 3This indicates specific expectations from the guests in relation to the invitation.Requirements.
+- 3This indicates specific expectations from the guests in relation to the invitation.Requirements.